About PM Press

-Craig O'Hara, co-founder of PM Press and the Tabling Tornados, has spent the last twenty years selling radical, independent books at book fairs, academic conferences, rock concerts, bicycle rallies, flea markets, craft fairs, and activist gatherings nationwide.
+Craig O'Hara, co-founder of PM Press and the Tabling Tornadoes, has spent the last twenty years selling radical, independent books at book fairs, academic conferences, rock concerts, bicycle rallies, flea markets, craft fairs, and activist gatherings nationwide.
 He spends much of his time searching for the rumored "book trade," but would prefer to be homebrewing beer, roasting coffee, and riding anything with two wheels.

 Dan Fedorenko is a shipping machine.
 In addition to allowing his home to

 slowly mutate into a warehouse, he is largely responsible for filling and

 shipping PM Press internet orders, review requests, and

 regular hand deliveries to lucky customers.
 To fill the few spare remaining hours

 of the day, Dan plays ice hockey, tries his best to imitate a beer